-When the TTAD indicates intent to execute the Agreement, the Applicant shall pay a security deposit in the form of cash or a letter of credit - in the amount equal to 10% of the rents, fees, and other charges (total compensation) for the first year of the Agreement or \$2,500 (whichever is greater) - to the TTAD.
+When the TTAD indicates intent to execute the Agreement, the Applicant shall pay a security deposit in the form of cash or a letter of credit - in the amount equal to 10% of the rents, fees, and other charges (total compensation) for the first year of the Agreement or the amount specified in the TTAD Master Rents and Fees Schedule (whichever is greater) - to the TTAD within 30 calendar days.

-- ➤ If the Applicant does not pay the security deposit to the TTAD, the Agreement shall not be executed by the TTAD and the earnest money shall be forfeited by the Applicant to the TTAD. - ➤ If the TTAD does not execute the Agreement within 30 calendar days (or in a time period mutually agreed upon in writing by the parties), the earnest money and the security deposit shall be returned to the Applicant, without interest, within 45 calendar days.
+- ➤ If the Applicant does not pay the security deposit to the TTAD within 30 calendar days, the Agreement shall not be executed by the TTAD and the earnest money shall be forfeited by the Applicant to the TTAD. - ➤ If the TTAD does not execute the Agreement within 30 calendar days (or in a time period mutually agreed upon in writing by the parties), the earnest money and the security deposit shall be returned to the Applicant, without interest, within 45 calendar days.